 Hello, my name is Shirley Marr (馬雪莉) and I’m a multi-award winning and internationally published author of Young Adult and Children’s literature.
-My latest Middle Grade novel, Countdown to Yesterday is out now!
+My latest Middle Grade novel, Countdown to Yesterday and my debut picture book One Day are out now!

-I’m currently unavailable for manuscript consultations, but open for authenticity reading.
+I’m currently unavailable for manuscript consultations, but always open for authenticity reading.
+I’ll be opening up for mentoring soon, please check back!

-Based in Perth, Western Australia, but my roots belong in Malaysia and Christmas Island.
+I’m based in Perth, Western Australia, but my roots belong in Malaysia and Christmas Island.
+I think of myself as having a Western mind and an Eastern heart, writing in the middle where both collide.

 My follow-up novels, All Four Quarters of the Moon was awarded a CBCA Notable Book in 2023 and Countdown to Yesterday was awarded a CBCA Notable Book in 2025.